Hot work

 Hot work refers to any process that involves open flames, sparks, or heat-producing tools and equipment.
 The term "hot work" is commonly used in industrial and regulatory contexts, often carrying specific safety and compliance requirements governed by fire codes and occupational safety standards.
+Hot work is most often done across a wide range of industries ranging from assembly of circuit boards together to large scale industrial style labor such as maintenance shops, shipbuilding, and manufacturing to name a few.

 Common hot work processes involve welding, soldering, cutting, brazing and the use of powder-actuated tools or similar fire producing operations.
 These processes produce sparks or heat which can ignite flammable materials around the work area or flammable gases and vapors in the workspace.
+Due to the risks involved, workplace fires associated with hot work are often start because the work area contained combustible material or inadequate ventilation while the hot work was being performed.